AL0YSI0US/gallery-of-horns/README.md

 ### ❤️ G R A T T I T U D E

 + **SHOUT OUT** to TA Bryant who helped me sort out my Gallery of horns files.
 He also showed me how to use a shadowbox tool called: [cssgenerator](https://cssgenerator.org/box-shadow-css-generator.html)
++ **SHOUT OUT** to Tom who showed me how to save code snippets while I traverse the web

 ---